Jasonl145/FocusFlow_v1.0/README.md

    3. In your project you should see '</>'.
 Click on it to create an app.

-   4. Register the app and store the provided code snippet in a FirebaseConfig.ts file for Firebase setup.
+   4. Register the app and store the provided code snippet in a FirebaseConfig.ts file for Firebase setup.(only if you want to directly use your api keys, refer to the end for how to set up the .env for a more secure option)

-      For this setup you should only save the contents within: const firebaseConfig = {
+      For this setup you should only save the contents within:
+      ```
+      const firebaseConfig = {
          //the api keys
       }
+      ```
       and click continue to console

    5. On the left side of the page, click on "Authentication" to get started on user auth features.